Meghan Markle Makes Secret Trip to New York in Third Trimester of Pregnancy

 The Duke and Duchess of Sussex are expecting to welcome their first child this spring.

 No photos of Meghan's secret trip to New York were made public.
-Kensington Palace had no immediate comment on the visit.
+Kensington Palace has not commented on the visit.

 Meghan, a Los Angeles native, has made secret solo trips abroad before since her and Harry's royal wedding last May.
 In August, she flew on a commercial flight to visit Jessica and husband Ben Mulroney at their home in Toronto, the city where the duchess used to live and film Suits before she quit her acting career to concentrate on her royal duties.